Immigration Papers: Your Proof of Immigration Status

 Proof of Status for Driving

-In the United States, driver’s licenses are not issued by the federal government.
-Each state issues their own driver’s license.
+In the United States, the federal government does not issue driver's licenses.
+Each state issues their own driver's license.
 Consequently, there may be slightly different requirements in each state that affect foreign nationals.

-Resident non-citizens who wish to driver must obtain a driver’s license from the state where they live.
+Resident non-citizens who wish to drive a vehicle must obtain a driver's license from the state where they live.
 Again, each state may have different requirements.
-Generally, the following immigration papers may be used to apply for a driver’s license:
+Generally, the following immigration papers may be used to apply for a driver's license:

 • Permanent Resident Card